Optimally Integrating Ad Auction into E-Commerce Platforms: The Optimal Mechanisms for the IAS

 Owing to the strong duality, the constrained problem is equivalent to an unconstrained problem in some sense, if we choose a proper parameter.
-Therefore, we have the following theorem to demonstrate their relationship. \begin{theorem} The constrained problem with threshold $V_0$ is equivalent to one unconstrained problem with coefficient $\alpha^*$, where $\alpha^*= 1/(\lambda^*+1)$ and $\lambda^*$ is the optimal Lagrangian multiplier in the constrained problem. \end{theorem}
+Therefore, we have the following theorem to demonstrate their relationship. \begin{theorem} The constrained problem with threshold $V_0$ is equivalent to one unconstrained problem with coefficient $\alpha^*$, where $\alpha^*= 1/(\lambda^*+1)$ and $\lambda^*$ is the optimal Lagrangian multiplier in the constrained problem. \end{theorem} \begin{proof} Since the strong duality of the relaxed constrained problem, we know that the optimal solution of primal problem is equal to the optimal solution of dual problem.
+On the other hand, the dual problem is the relax unconstrained problem with coefficient $\alpha^*= 1/(\lambda^*+1)$ and has the same optimal solution as the unrelaxed version, which is an unconstrained problem. \end{proof}